anoma/juvix-docs/docs/tutorials/learn.md

 ??? info "Solution"

     The definition doesn't pass the termination checker.
     One way to reformulate it is as follows:

     ```juvix
     --8<------ "docs/tutorials/learn.juvix:SolHalf"
     ```

-### Exercise 3

-Define a polymorphic function which computes the last element of a list.
-What is the result of your function on the empty list?

-??? info "Solution"

-    To satisfy the totality checker, one can e.g. wrap the return value in a `Maybe` type.

-    ```juvix
-    --8<------ "docs/tutorials/learn.juvix:SolLast"
-    ```

-### Exercise 4
+#### Suffixes

 A _suffix_ of a list `l` is any list which can be obtained from `l` by removing some initial elements.
 For example, the suffixes of `1 :: 2 :: 3 :: nil` are:

 - `1 :: 2 :: 3 :: nil`,
 - `2 :: 3 :: nil`,